Session 6 - Extracurricular & After-school

 Ely College will be a valued member of the wider community and a source of immense pride as will all of our students.

 Drawing upon the village college roots of the Trust, we firmly believe our role is to provide for all members of the community we serve.
 This means that we will continue to open the school’s facilities to the community and extended the community education courses we are so proud of.

 Students will also be exposed to many opportunities in which they can help their in-school communities.
-They may take up a Head of House role, Head Boy/ Head Girl responsibilities or join the Student Council, and, in doing so, work towards their Leadership Pledges whilst airing their views and concerns.
+They may take up a Head of House role, Head Student responsibilities or join the Student Council, and, in doing so, work towards their Leadership Pledges whilst airing their views and concerns.

 Establishing close links with younger pupils at nearby primary schools is also important, and we will be inviting them into Ely College to take part in a range of sporting, science and cultural projects.
 Some of the academy’s teachers will also be attending local primary schools to provide the pupils with wider opportunities in areas such as high-ability maths and English, modern languages and sport.

-Ely College is seeking, with the support of local partners, to develop and relaunch our sixth-form provision in time for the students joining in September 2017.
+Ely College has, with the support of local partners, developed and relaunched our sixth-form provision in time for the students joining in September 2017.
 Drawing on the Trust’s experience of growing and setting excellent standards for post-16 learning, we believe that this total 11-19 years provision will benefit the school and East Cambridgeshire communities.